-A great high-protein snack that will keep kids full longer.
-This recipe is one of my favorite snacks to prepare for my children because it takes about 10 minutes, only has 5 ingredients and is very versatile, as you can add any other nuts or dried fruits of your choice.
+A great high-protein snack that will keep kids full longer, this recipe is one of my favorite snacks to prepare for my children because it takes about 10 minutes, only has five ingredients and is very versatile, as you can add any other nuts or dried fruits of your choice.
 These bars are also great to pack on-the-go, add to lunch boxes for school or as a sweet treat.

 Brittany, Eating Bird Food